davincizhao/Education/CloudComputing/CloudDevOpsEngineer/06_K8S_concepts/Services_LoadBalancing_Networking/DNS_for_Services_and_Pods/README.md

 ## A/AAAA records
 - "Normal" (not headless) Services are assigned a DNS A or AAAA record, depending on the IP family of the service, for a name of the form ```my-svc.my-namespace.svc.cluster-domain.example```.
 This resolves to the cluster IP of the Service.

-- "Headless" (without a cluster IP) Services are also assigned a DNS A or AAAA record, depending on the IP family of the service, for a name of the form my-svc.my-namespace.svc.cluster-domain.example.
+- "Headless" (without a cluster IP) Services are also assigned a DNS A or AAAA record, depending on the IP family of the service, for a name of the form ```my-svc.my-namespace.svc.cluster-domain.example```.
 Unlike normal Services, this resolves to the set of IPs of the pods selected by the Service.
 Clients are expected to consume the set or else use standard round-robin selection from the set.

 ### SRV records
 SRV Records are created for named ports that are part of normal or Headless Services.
 For each named port, the SRV record would have the form _my-port-name._my-port-protocol.my-svc.my-namespace.svc.cluster-domain.example.
 For a regular service, this resolves to the port number and the domain name: my-svc.my-namespace.svc.cluster-domain.example.
 For a headless service, this resolves to multiple answers, one for each pod that is backing the service, and contains the port number and the domain name of the pod of the form auto-generated-name.my-svc.my-namespace.svc.cluster-domain.example.